 - The Real Deal: Organizing New York’s Reality TV Workforce by Sally Alvarez

-- Independent Film: Making a Movie, but Not a Living by Sally Alvarez and Anne Gartlan
+- Making a Movie but not a Living by Anne Gartland and Sally Alvarez (PDF, 207 KB)

 ReSET is an interactive curriculum that generates an in-depth group discussion about the emerging A&E Workforce and its challenges.
 It was designed in partnership with the NY State AFL-CIO and with the active participation of New York’s A&E unions and worker advocacy groups.
 It involves a series of dynamic group exercises and an interactive PowerPoint presentation, accompanied by a Resource Book with additional background information and sources.